Direkt zum Inhalt springen

 Jutta Rump; Imke Buß; Janina Kaiser; Melanie Schiedhelm; Petra Schorat-Waly

-Working is an extracurricular commitment that affects most students.
+Professional activity is a non-university obligation that affects most students.
 According to the 20th Social Survey, 62% of students were employed during the lecture period in the summer semester of 2012 (Middendorff et al. 2013).
-These figures are also reflected at the Ludwigshafen University of Applied Sciences.
-Of the full-time students, two-thirds reported pursuing a job parallel to their studies (bachelor's students: 49%, master's students: 75%).
-11.1% work more than 20 hours per week (Hochschule für Wirtschaft und Gesellschaft Ludwigshafen 2015a).
-But why are students employed?
-In addition to financing their livelihood, many students want to be independent of their parents or gain practical experience for their future careers.
-The university's study barometer also shows that 65% of employed students use their earnings to directly finance their studies (Hochschule für Wirtschaft und Gesellschaft Ludwigshafen 2015b).
+These figures are also reflected at the Ludwigshafen University of Business and Society.
+Of the full-time students, two thirds stated that they were working while studying (Bachelor's students: 49%, Master's students: 75%).
+11.1% work more than 20 hours per week (Ludwigshafen University of Business and Society 2015a).
+But why do students work?
+In addition to financing their living expenses, many students want to be independent of their parents or gain practical experience for their future career.
+The university's study barometer also shows that 65% of employed students use their earnings to directly finance their studies (Ludwigshafen University of Business and Society 2015b).

-The "normal student" has 864 EURO per month at his disposal and thus achieves a comparable average income of a trainee (2015: 832 EUR/ West Germany or 769 EUR/East Germany, (Bundesinstitut für Berufsbildung 2016)).
+The "normal student" has a monthly income of EUR 864, which is comparable to the average income of a trainee (2015: EUR 832 in western Germany and EUR 769 in eastern Germany (Bundesinstitut für Berufsbildung 2016)).

-If students are employed alongside their studies, this initially means a time restriction.
-This is also reflected in the assessment of compatibility, which is rated worse by working students and decreases with the extent of the occupation (Buß 2016).
-Study satisfaction is also lower among students who work at least 19 hours (Brandstätter and Farthofer 2003).
-This group of students has particular difficulties in attending courses that are ill-timed and in spending time studying on their own (Nienhüser et al. 2000).
-However, working does not only bring difficulties.
-Broadbridge and Swanson (2006) show that students acquire useful skills in areas of communication, time management, and self-discipline through occupation.
-Student success is often measured by final grades or successful completion of college.
-Several studies indicate that professional activity influences these factors.
-Sprietsma (2015) uses the National Educational Panel in Germany to show that working up to 15 hours has a positive effect on grades.
-Other studies indicate slightly lower grades with a high level of professional activity of more than 19 hours (Brandstätter and Farthofer 2003).
-Results of the HIS graduate survey 2007/2008 make it clear that financial difficulties are one of the reasons for dropping out of studies (in 2008 for 19% the decisive reason for dropping out).
-Although working is not a reason for dropping out in this context, it is taken into account when considering whether or not to stay at university (Heublein et al. 2010).
+If students work alongside their studies, this initially means a time restriction.
+This is also reflected in the assessment of compatibility, which is rated worse by working students and decreases with the extent of their employment (Buß 2016).
+Study satisfaction is also lower among students who work at least 19 hours a week (Brandstätter and Farthofer 2003).
+This group of students has particular difficulties in attending courses at inappropriate times and in devoting time to self-study (Nienhüser et al. 2000).
+However, employment does not only entail difficulties.
+Broadbridge and Swanson (2006) show that students acquire useful skills in the areas of communication, time management and self-discipline through employment.
+Academic success is often measured by final grades or graduation.
+Several studies indicate that employment influences these factors.
+Sprietsma (2015) uses the National Educational Panel Study in Germany to show that working up to 15 hours has a positive effect on grades.
+Other studies point to slightly lower grades with a high level of employment of more than 19 hours (Brandstätter and Farthofer 2003).
+The results of the HIS graduate survey 2007/2008 make it clear that financial difficulties are one of the reasons for dropping out of university (in 2008, this was the main reason for dropping out for 19%).
+Although employment is not a reason for dropping out in this context, it is taken into account when considering whether or not to remain at university (Heublein et al. 2010).

-In order to support working students, measures to increase flexibility in terms of time and place are of particular interest.
-For example, results of a survey conducted by the Ludwigshafen University of Applied Sciences show that this group wants 3.4 percentage points more e-learning (approx. 27%) (Buß 2016).
-Good plannability combined with an appropriate amount of attendance time supports the compatibility of study and work.
+In order to support working students, measures to increase flexibility in terms of time and location are of particular interest.
+The results of a survey conducted by the Ludwigshafen University of Business and Society show that this group would like 3.4 percentage points more e-learning (approx. 27%) (Buß 2016).
+Good plannability combined with an appropriate amount of attendance time supports the compatibility of studying and working.

 Literature